-Having regard to the issues raised in the rule change request, the Commission is satisfied that the draft rule will, or is likely to, better contribute to the achievement of the National Energy Retail Objective (NERO) by:
+The primary purpose of the rule is the consumer's right to be informed of price changes before they occur.
+Having regard to the issues raised in the rule change request, the Commission is satisfied that the final rule will, or is likely to, better contribute to the achievement of the National Energy Retail Objective (NERO) by:

-- informing consumers of changes to their energy prices and tariffs before they occur - · reducing the risk of bill shock for consumers - saving consumers money through an earlier awareness of price increases.
-Consumers will have more time to consider their options and take action, including by switching to alternative offers or retailers earlier, or through energy efficiency measures, budgeting and investment in distributed generation.
-As a result consumer confidence in the market is likely to be enhanced - encouraging more efficient operation of the market.
-Consumers will be prompted to take action and as a result drive improvements in competition, thereby improving the efficient operation of the market and putting downward pressure on retail prices - harmonising regulation by improving the compatibility of regulatory provisions in different states.
+- informing consumers of changes to their energy tariffs and charges before they occur - with this information, a consumer - can budget accordingly to minimise surprises and any resulting payment difficulties - determine what, if any, steps they may want to take such as changing plans with their current retailer, switching retailers, altering their consumption or investing in energy efficiency measures or distributed generation. - 14 As a result consumer confidence in the market is likely to be enhanced: - encouraging more efficient operation of the market.
+Consumers will be prompted to take action and as a result drive improvements in competition, thereby improving the efficient operation of the market and putting downward pressure on retail prices - harmonising regulation by improving the compatibility of regulatory provisions in different states

-The benefits of the draft rule are likely to outweigh the costs.
-Where a large retailer has up to half their customer base on paper notification and mail out costs are in the order of \$1-\$3 per letter, the costs for a price change notice across all jurisdictions would not be insignificant at the current time.
-However, the rule has been designed to keep the costs of implementation as low as possible and these costs are expected to fall over time as consumers increasingly opt for digital communication with their retailer.
-Where retailers have operations in the Queensland retail electricity market and hence have an existing obligation to deliver advance notice, the process of implementation should be made easier.
+The benefits of the final rule are likely to outweigh the costs.
+Where a retailer has up to half their customer base on paper notification and mail out costs are in the order of \$1-\$3 per letter, the costs for a price change notice across all jurisdictions would not be insignificant at the current time.
+However, the rule has been designed to keep the costs of implementation as low as possible and these costs are expected to reduce over time as consumers increasingly opt for digital communication with their retailer.
+Where retailers have operations in the Queensland retail energy market and hence have an existing obligation to deliver advance notice, the process of implementation should be made easier.

-- If consumers have more time to assess the alternatives in a rising or changing price environment, this is likely to reduce the anxiety of rising prices for consumers, as well as helping them to take more timely action in order to save money on their energy bill or budget accordingly. - Given the degree of price diversity in the retail market, providing advance notice of price changes may prompt greater, and more frequent, engagement and participation in the market with consumers more likely to take advantage of the wide range of deals available.
-Retailers as a result will be incentivised to keep price changes to a minimum and to communicate to all consumers that receive a price change notice the different energy saving options and alternative retail plans available. - The prescription of the draft rule allows for short and clear notices with the minimum of information to allow the consumer to access and engage with the key message and prompt the consumer to consider their best course of action in response.
+If consumers have more time to assess the alternatives in a rising or changing price environment, this is likely to reduce the impact of rising prices for consumers, as well as helping them to take more timely action in order to save money on their energy bill or budget accordingly.

+Given the degree of price diversity in the retail market, providing advance notice of price changes may prompt greater, and more frequent, engagement and participation in the market with consumers more likely to take advantage of the wide range of deals available.
+Retailers as a result will be incentivised to keep price changes to a minimum and to communicate to all consumers that receive a price change notice the different energy saving options and alternative retail plans available.

+The prescription of the final rule allows for short and clear notices with the minimum of information to allow the consumer to access and engage with the key message and prompt the consumer to consider their best course of action in response.
 Shorter, simpler notices are also expected to be both more cost effective to produce and more adaptable to the different technologies now increasingly preferred by the consumer for communication with their retailer.